Main Departmental Office

 A $500 award is given to the John Kimmey Memorial Scholar in the spring semester.
 The scholar is selected by the department and is the honoree at the Honors Day convocation.

 The Samuel and Mabel Danford Scholarship in Religion awards $1,000 to one student every fall term.
-A student must be a religious studies major to apply.
+A student must be a religion major to apply.
 Inquiries concerning the scholarship should be directed to firstname.lastname@example.org.

 A scholarship in honor of Richard Owsley provides an annual award of $500 to a recipient who submits and wins an essay competition held each spring.
 The topic of the essay should fall within the scope of continental philosophy.